Saturday, July 5, 2025

 I didn’t even realize how focused I could be until the distractions disappeared.
 It felt like finally hearing myself think.

-4. You don’t live for the “instant reply” life
+4. You don’t live for the instant reply life

 Some people reply in 2 seconds.
 Others in 2 business days.
 Guess which one you are?

-You’re probably not the “constantly glued to my phone” type.
 And that's fine.
 Fast replies are cool, but so is living in the moment.

 Psychology says people who delay responses often value real-time experiences over digital ones.